-The effect of inflammation on the bone health of children with IBD has been examined in many cross-sectional (22,40,41,47-49,56,57) and a few longitudinal studies (10,12).
-Measures of inflammatory burden examined in the various studies varied from disease activity indices (41,48,56,57) to the use of immunosuppressants (41,49,56) and the number of relapses and hospitalizations (41,40).
-A few studies examined albumin level and hematocrit as surrogate markers of disease severity (12,22,41).
-The majority of studies concluded that indeed inflammation exerts a negative effect on bone mass accrual or bone quality (10,12,22,40,41,47-49).
-The leading hypothesis-supported to date by findings in vitro and in animal models-is that in states of systemic inflammation, products of activated T cells, such as inflammatory cytokines, directly and indirectly affect bone cells and cause a disruption in bone turnover (66).
-TNF- α specifically compromises the function of mature osteoblasts (67), inhibits osteoblast differentiation (68), and promotes osteoclast differentiation (69-71).
-Interleukin-6 (IL-6) decreases bone formation (72-74) and directly stimulates osteoclastogenesis (75).
-TNF- α and IL-6 also stimulate osteoclastic activity through their effects on the common osteoclast activation pathway, consisting of the receptor activator for nuclear factor-кB (RANK), its ligand (RANKL), and the decoy receptor of this ligand, osteoprotegerin (OPG) (76-78).
-To date, the most direct evidence of such effects in children is the negative relation between IL-6 serum levels and BMD z scores (10,48).
-An inflammatory marker or cytokine, or a specific constellation of such markers and cytokines, whose sustained elevation is related to bone damage, has not been identified.
-In the absence of this information, we recommend that elevations in indices of disease severity/clinical course, albumin level, erythrocyte sedimentation rate, C-reactive protein, and persistence of active disease on histological examination, for at least 3 months are used as evidence of ongoing inflammation that should prompt examination of bone health status.
+6) Severe inflammatory disease course, including persistently symptomatic disease, persistently elevated inflammatory markers such as erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP), and persistently decreased albumin level (< 3 g/ dL): The effect of inflammation on bone health of children with IBD has been examined in many cross-sectional 5622574840414749 and a few longitudinal studies to date .
+Measures of inflammatory burden examined in the various studies varied from disease activity indices to use of immunosuppressants and number of relapses and hospitalizations .
+A few studies examined albumin level and hematocrit as surrogate markers of disease severity .
+The majority of studies concluded that indeed inflammation exerts a negative effect on bone mass accrual or bone quality 4712491041224840.
+The leading hypothesis - supported to date by findings in vitro and in animal models - is that in states of systemic inflammation, products of activated T-cells, such as inflammatory cytokines, directly and indirectly affect bone cells and cause a disruption in bone turnover .
+TNF-α specifically, compromises the function of mature osteoblasts , inhibits osteoblast differentiation and promotes osteoclast differentiation 69-71.
+IL-6 decreases bone formation $^{72-74}$ and directly stimulates osteoclastogenesis $^{75}$ .
+As well, TNF- $\alpha$ and IL-6 stimulate osteoclastic activity through their effects on the common osteoclast activation pathway, consisting of the receptor activator for nuclear factor kB (RANK), its ligand (RANKL), and the decoy receptor of this ligand, osteoprotegerin (OPG) 76-78.
+To date, the most direct evidence of such effects in children is the negative relationship between IL-6 serum levels and BMD Z-scores in two studies .
+An inflammatory marker or cytokine, or a specific constellation of such markers and cytokines, whose sustained elevation is related with bone damage, has not been identified.
+In the absence of this information, we recommend that elevations in indices of disease severity/clinical course, ESR, CRP, decreases in serum albumin level, and persistence of active disease on histological examination for at least 3 months are used as evidence of ongoing inflammation that should prompt examination of bone health status.

-Gaps in Knowledge

-- How does the inflamed intestine affect bone cell function?
+Gaps in knowledge: How does the inflamed intestine affect bone cell function?
 Newer therapies will emerge from an improved understanding of how intestinal inflammation subverts bone cell function.
-We need to improve our understanding of the effects of key cytokines such as TNF- α on bone cells because this may identify new therapeutic targets to improve bone mass in patients with IBD. - Is the fracture risk increased in children with IBD?
-Additional data are needed to reveal the true prevalence of fractures and susceptible sites, if any, in children with IBD.
-By necessity such a study would have to be prospective, multicenter, properly controlled, and of sufficient duration to capture a sufficient number of events for a meaningful analysis. - Which young patients with IBD are at risk for not achieving their full potential peak bone mass based on longitudinal studies that include controls and parents' data? - What is the incidence, prevalence, morbidity, outcome, and risk factors associated with vertebral fractures in children with IBD, both symptomatic and asymptomatic?
+We need to improve our understanding of the effects of key cytokines such as TNF- $\alpha$ on bone cells, as this may identify new therapeutic targets to improve bone mass in patients with IBD.

+Is fracture risk increased in children with IBD?
+Additional data are needed to reveal the true prevalence of fractures at susceptible sites, in children with IBD.
+By necessity, such a study would have to be prospective, multicenter, properly controlled and of sufficient duration to capture a sufficient number of events for a meaningful analysis.

+Which young patients with IBD are at risk for not achieving their full potential peak bone mass based on longitudinal studies which include controls and parents' BMD?

+What is the incidence, prevalence, morbidity, outcome, risk factors associated with vertebral fractures in children with IBD, both symptomatic and asymptomatic?

+A. 2.
 SCREENING AND MONITORING SKELETAL HEALTH OF CHILDREN AND ADOLESCENTS WITH IBD